jeanevenx/gamecc-api/README.md

-# GameLt - An API Rest of a list of games
+# GameLt - Collections And Game Classifications